 CBE 40, 140, 141, 150A

-All freshmen are required to complete CBE 40, an introduction to basic principles of chemical process design, during their first semester.
+All students are required to complete CBE 40, an introduction to basic principles of chemical process design, during their first year.

 - Students must complete 140 with a grade of C- or better before enrolling in any other course in CBE.